1110sillabo/python_learners_glossary/README.rst

   should be developed.
 A project that started this way, by basing itself over another project's source, is called a fork.
   (i. e.
-Pale Moon is a fork of Mozilla Firefox)
+Pale Moon is a fork of Mozilla Firefox.)

 .. _pull request:
 .. _pull requests: